Jan Tankersley

 Jan B. Tankersley (born January 12, 1948) is an American politician from the state of Georgia.
-A Republican, she had represented District 158 since 2011 and was redistricted in 2013 to District 160 in the Georgia House of Representatives.
-She serves on the House Agricultural and Consumer Affairs Committee, Intragovernmental Coordination Committee, and the Natural Resources and Environment Committee.
+A Republican, she served in the Georgia House of Representatives from 2011 to 2023 and was redistricted in 2013 to District 160 in the Georgia House of Representatives.
+She served on the House Agricultural and Consumer Affairs Committee, Intragovernmental Coordination Committee, and the Natural Resources and Environment Committee.

 Prior to serving in the State House, Tankersley was both a Bulloch County Commissioner and a member of the Brooklet, Georgia city council.